gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

 For comparison, the behavior of parent frames in Unified Robot Description Format ([URDF](http://wiki.ros.org/urdf/XML/model)) is given in this section.
-A URDF files contains links, joints, collisions, visuals, and inertials like SDFormat, but with several significant differences.
+A URDF file contains links, joints, collisions, visuals, and inertials like SDFormat, but with several significant differences.

 The first difference is that coordinate transformations are expressed using